Religious Studies Courses (RELS)

 RELS:2260 Hard Cases in Healthcare at the Beginning of Life 3 s.h.

-Exploration of ethical impact that advances in biotechnology—including genetic, reproductive, and neonatal technology—are having in the medical arena and on humanity; consideration of the powerful influence that religion and spirituality have on most people's thinking about life and death.
+Exploration of ethical impact that advances in biotechnology, including genetic, reproductive, and neonatal technology, are having in the medical arena and on humanity; consideration of the powerful influence that religion and spirituality have on people's ethical and medical decision-making.
 Same as GHS:2260.

 RELS:2265 Hard Cases in Healthcare at the End of Life 3 s.h.